innoscoutpro/ai-gauge/README.md

 - **Why does Sign in open a separate Chrome-family window?** Google blocks OAuth in embedded user-agents, while Chrome's App-Bound Encryption prevents AI Gauge from reading an existing everyday browser profile.
 AI Gauge therefore opens a fresh temporary browser profile, receives only the selected provider's cookies through Chrome's loopback debugging interface, imports them into the app, and deletes the temporary profile.
 - **Claude / Codex layouts may change.** If a browser-backed provider tile shows "error" after an upstream UI update, its page-extractor JS under `src/aigauge/providers/` may need adjusting — the rest of the app keeps working.
 - **Remote desktops and GPU-less sessions need one caveat.** The gauge is plain Qt Widgets and runs anywhere, including over RDP/XRDP and on machines with no GPU.
 Claude and Codex are read by driving an embedded Chromium, which needs an OpenGL context; a session offering neither GLX nor EGL cannot provide one.
-In that case those tiles report that they need a browser, while OpenCode, GitHub Copilot, and OpenRouter use API credentials and work normally.
+In that case those tiles report that they need a browser, while OpenCode Go, GitHub Copilot, and OpenRouter use API credentials and work normally.
 Most Linux desktops supply software GL through Mesa, so this only bites on bare X servers and some remote sessions.
 If AI Gauge misjudges your session, set `AIGAUGE_FORCE_WEBENGINE=1` to skip the check.
 - The Copilot REST endpoint returns the _current calendar month_ of billing usage.
 The widget tracks gross AI credits consumed against the included allowance; net quantity/amount is only the billable overage.
 Reset is computed as the 1st of the next month.
 GitHub does not currently expose a reliable personal-plan allowance field, so Settings uses a plan dropdown with a Custom fallback.
 Annual/request-based accounts are handled with a legacy premium-request fallback.
 - **Copilot usage lags upstream.** The Copilot REST endpoint updates noticeably slower than Claude or Codex — credit counts can take hours to reflect recent activity.
 The widget shows the most recent value GitHub returns; treat the Copilot tile as a trailing indicator, not real-time.
 - **Copilot AI credits.** GitHub moved Copilot from per-request quotas to token-based AI credits.
 Code completions and next edit suggestions remain included for paid plans, while Chat, CLI, cloud agent, Spaces, Spark, and third-party coding agents consume AI credits.
 The app shows the credit usage GitHub returns; if your account is org-billed, enter the billing organization so AI Gauge reads the organization billing pool.